unccd/Prais4-reporting-manual/SO3.md

   - Annual gridded products of total, female and male population exposed to the four drought intensity classes from the year 2000 to the reporting year.

     Count and percentage of total, female and male population exposed to drought and to each drought intensity class.</P>Gridded spatial summary in four-year epochs.
-  - Gridded population products derived from national official statistics from the year 2000 to the reporting year, ideally annual and, if available, disaggregated by sex.
+  - Annual gridded product of population exposed to the four drought intensity classes from the year 2000 to the reporting year

-    Drought intensity class data as determined by indicator SO 3-1.
+    Count and percentage of total, female and male population exposed to drought and to each drought intensity class.

+    Gridded spatial summary in four-year epochs.
 * - __Spatial resolution__
   - Worldpop: 3-arc seconds (~100 m)
   - Assessed by national authorities based on available data.